Tinted Windows License Plates Guide

 - Current plates do not expire within 90 days - $29 ($29 replacement fee)

 - The owner must obtain a certified statement or letter written by a licensed physician.
 The certification must be carried in the vehicle at all times.
 The owner must also submit a copy of the certification or letter to the Secretary of State’s Office and in turn display a Window Tint License Plate.
-The certification must be updated annually by the physician and a copy must accompany the license plate renewal application ever year.
+The certification must be renewed every four years by the physician and a copy must accompany the license plate renewal application ever year.
 Tinted Window Certification.

 - The request can only be processed in Springfield.
 Mail all required documentation and the $29 replacement fee to: